haramori/rhme3/Preparation/RHme3_board_analysis.md

 * Turn board over.
 The trace to cut is on the back of the board.
 * Gently score the trace with a hobby knife until the continuity tone stops.

-For normal use: Put a jumper onto JP4.
+For normal use: Put a jumper onto the header pins at JP4.

 For SCA/FI: replace the jumper at JP4 with a shunt circuit.